 - A long lens (200mm ish) to bring the other side of the valley in closer as a background to a wedding couple.

 In my next photography tip I’ll show you how to use varying focal lengths when photographing landscapes.
 Because contrary to popular belief - Landscape Photography isn’t just the domain of short wide angle lenses.

-All of this and more is covered in our camera lenses course Lenses Exposed (which is only £5.99).
 If you’d like to come and get some hands on experience with me and get to grips with focal lengths as a creative tool then a One to One photography Course would be perfect.